ManiAm/Job-Genius/README.md

 You can now ask custom questions using the AI prompt sidebar, which leverages your resume and the job context to generate responses.

+For each job, you can now click on "Generate Resume" to create an updated, tailored resume and cover letter based on the specific job description.

 ## Job Alerts

 todo